Jean Craighead George wrote the essence of her latest book, “Shadow: The Cougar of Flat Creek,” practically overnight.

 “I got up the night after I mentioned that idea and went downstairs,” he said.
 “She came up to me and said, ‘How does this sound?’ and she handed me the manuscript for ‘Shadow.’”

 Quickly putting pen to paper, he said, wasn’t uncommon for Craighead George, an award-winning author of more than 100 fiction and nonfiction books.
-He remembered her as a “force” and a personal inspiration.
+He remembered her as a “force” and a personal inspiration for him.

 “She was a very fast and prolific writer once she jumped on things,” he said.
 “She always called herself the ‘Queen of the Rewrites.’
 She didn’t hesitate to get the story down first and then work on it until it was right.
 But ‘Shadow’ is pretty much the way she wrote it that first draft.”

-In 2012, Craighead George died just four days after completing the final draft of “Shadow.”
-She was 92 years old, and the children’s book was the last thing she worked on before she died.
+In 2012 Craighead George died just four days after completing the final draft of “Shadow.”
+She was 92 years old, and the children’s book was the last thing she was working on before she died.